HyperionGray/sansio-jsonrpc/README.md

         print('success:', response.result)
     else:
         print('error:', response.error)
+        exc = JsonRpcException.exc_from_error(response.error)
 ```

 Finally, we iterate over the messages.
 In the case of a client, these messages will
 always be `JsonRpcReponse` objects, which contain either result or error information.
 The `response.id` field should match the `request_id` obtained earlier.

+If you want an error response to raise an exception, you can call
+`JsonRpcException.exc_from_error(...)` and it will construct an exception for you.
+The
+exception system is described in a separate section below.
+Of course, be careful where
+you throw the exception, since throwing an exception while reading multiple responses
+will result in the rest of the responses being ignored.
+In a concurrent system, you
+probably want to raise the exception to the code path that called `request()`.

-In concurrent code, you will probably want to multiplex requests and responses on the
+In a concurrent system, you will also want to multiplex requests and responses on the
 same connection.
 This library does not implement multiplexing itself because
 multiplexing with appropriate flow control (see "Back Pressure" below) is going to
 depend on the transport and I/O framework you are using.